 Table of Contents

-TSA body scanners
+TSA body scanners used today

 There are multiple different types of full body scan machines used by various security checkpoints but the two most relevant to TSA are Backscatter X-rays and Millimeter Wave AIT scanners.

 Backscatter machines are the original body scanners used by TSA and those machines utilized X-rays which contained ionizing radiation.

 However, the Millimeter Wave AIT scanners utilize microwaves which contain non-ionizing electromagnetic radiation.